15 Sep What is ADHD: Everything You Need To Know

 ● In 1994, DSM-IV established the three subtypes of ADHD—predominantly inattentive, predominantly hyperactive/impulsive, and combined.
 However, these subtypes remained unchanged in the DSM-V.

 The 2000s: Release of DSM-V

 ● In 2011, the American Psychological Association (APA) released updated guidelines for the treatments, diagnosis, and clinical process for ADHD.

 ● In 2013, the DSM-V was published.
 It includes the subtypes and language changes for the diagnostic criteria for ADHD.

 ADHD diagnosis can cause a flood of emotions in you.
-Do not rush or panic – allow yourself time to understand and make decisions for your next move.
-We at Themba Tutors offer individualized executive training for kids and adults of all ages to help you out.
-You can reach out to us for counseling and training for ADHD children.
+Do not rush or panic.
+Instead, allow yourself time to understand and make decisions for your next move.
+We at Themba Tutors offer individualized executive functioning coaching for kids and adults of all ages to help you out.
+You can reach out to us for counseling and coaching for children with ADHD.
 Our positive and long-developed approaches can help your child develop healthy and regular study habits, look at life problems from different perspectives, and quickly come up with solutions.
-With the proper executive training by Themba Tutors – you will see your child grow with confidence and hopefulness.
+With the proper executive training by Themba Tutors, you will see your child grow with confidence and hopefulness.